This SharePoint 2013 tutorial explains how to solve SharePoint File not found and 404 not found issues in SharePoint 2013 migration project.

-Sometimes you can also find the same file not found an issue while opening a page which was having page layout attached to it.
-Till now I have faced two issues in this, first things is if really the page layout is existed or not.
+Sometimes you can also find the same file not found an issue while opening a page that was having page layout attached to it.
+Till now I have faced two issues in this, first things are if really the page layout exists or not.

 To check whether page layout is correct or not, go to the page document library which will display all the page and in the page layout column, it will show the page layout attached to the particular page.
 Click on the page layout and if it goes to File not found an error then you need to put the page layout.

-Recently we saw the issue in one page where the page path it was taking was Test site rather than our production.
+Recently we saw the issue on one page where the page path it was taking was Test site rather than our production.